margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for car rides with an African American man proclaiming that "I LOVE the Black man" after four other outings with African American men.
 * Grateful for conversations with him about a key African American leader.
 * Grateful for the friendly policeman this morning
+* Grateful for the dignity of people in the car while driving

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.